apache/gravitino/docs/index.md

 You can get Gravitino from the [GitHub release page](https://github.com/datastrato/gravitino/releases), or you can build Gravitino from source code, please see [How to build Gravitino](./how-to-build.md).

-Gravitino runs on both Linux and macOS, and requires at least Java 8.
-Gravitino trino-connector runs with Trino, and requires at least Java 17.
+Gravitino runs on both Linux and macOS, and requires Java 8.
+Gravitino trino-connector runs with Trino, and requires Java 17.
 This should include JVMs on x86_64 and ARM64.
 It's easy to run locally on one machine --- all you need is to have `java` installed on your system `PATH`, or the `JAVA_HOME` environment variable pointing to a Java installation.